RACP Online Learning

 Learners are able to progress through online courses based on their needs.
 They can choose to complete the whole course, or just complete the parts that are relevant to them.

 Non-linear over linear

-Open community over closed course
+Open community of practice over closed course

 Interaction and engagement